stakenodes-unchained/pocket-indexer/NETWORK_GROWTH_API.md

 **Endpoint:** `GET /api/v1/network-growth/performance`

-**Description:** Returns a per-day time series over the selected window for relays and compute units only.
-This is a fast endpoint that queries from `claim_settlements` table.
+**Description:** Returns a per-day time series over the selected window for relays, compute units, and detailed compute unit metrics from proof-submissions and settled claims.
+This is a fast endpoint that queries from `claim_settlements` and `proof_submissions` tables.

 **Query Parameters:**
 - `window` (optional, integer days): Number of days to include ending today.
 Default `7`.
 Max `365`.